DDNetPP/maps-zillyhuhn.com/README.md

 ./update.sh # setup submodules and generate maps
 ```

-The serve the newly created ``public/`` folder with your favorite web server
+Then serve the newly created ``public/`` folder with your favorite web server

 To keep updating every 5 minutes run
 ```